gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 An election for team members shall be held annually.
 Normally 2 new members will be elected each year.

 Each district may nominate a person for the CQLT and the CQLT will create a short list of 2 names per vacancy for elections unless fewer names are nominated.
-Nominees must have the approval of the District quizzing point person, the District Superintendent or his appointee and the nomineeaEURtms pastor.
+Nominees must have the approval of the District quizzing point person, the District Superintendent or his appointee and the nominee's pastor.
 Ballots will be sent to every district quiz program.
 Each participating district shall be entitled to 1 vote for each vacancy.
 If a representative is needed from 1 country, then the person from that country with the highest vote will be elected followed by the person with the highest number of votes.

 ### Meetings